mkg20001/paedML-ssl/README.md

 Then run `bash build.sh`

-This should create a `dist` folder containing the `credentials` file and the VM itself, named `paedML-ssl.ovf`
+This should create a `dist` folder containing the `credentials` file and the VM itself, named `paedML-ssl.ova`

 # Why?